sergiocollado/potpourri/notes_kubernetes.md

 Kuberneters objects have two elements.
 An object spec, that defines the desired object state.
 And the object status is just the current state of each object, provided by the Kubernetes control plane.
 The Kubernetes control plane are the different system processes that collaborate to make a cluster work.

-The basic object for the kubernetes model is known as a Pod.
+The basic object for the kubernetes model is known as a **Pod**.
 Those are the smallest deployable kubernetes objects.
 A pod is the environment, in which the containers live.

+A Pod, is a group of containers that share storage and networking.

 And a Pod can have one or more containers.
 In case of more than one container, those will share resources.
 Each pod has an unique IP address.
 In case of several containers within a Pod, those will share the network namespace, including IP address and ports, and they can communicate through the local host.
-A Pod, can also define a set of storage  volumes to be shared among its containers.
+A Pod can also define a set of storage  volumes to be shared among its containers.

 For working with kubernetes, we work through the kube-API server.
 This component will allow us to declare commands to view or change the state of the cluster.

 Kubctl command - connect to kubeAPI server.
+Is the kuberntetes Command Line interface client.
+To manage the cluster and its applications.

 ETCD is the cluster database and it stores the state of the cluster.